Cooper0098/Code-Repository/README.md

 # Code-of-Cpp
 Code base.
-Here are the cpp codes and orther codes I worte, welcome to discuss with me.
+Here are my main code of the cpp codes and orther codes I worte, welcome to discuss with me.